 Many towns in MA and CT will give you permission to start and mail you the permit.
 Some will make you run around like a squirrel.
 They will want you to wait 3 days before you can start a job.
 So I adopted and “evolved”.
 Now I call the building department of any city or town where I’m going to work and tell them that I have a 3 hours drive to just get to their town, and if they could “please let me start the same day I will apply for a permit”.
 This usually works great.
 For example, when we installed an IB flat roof in Andover, CT – I never actually met the building inspector in person.
 I spoke to him on the phone – told him that the roof leaks and is covered with tarps (which was true) and we need to start ASAP.
 He gave an ok and all I had to do was apply for the permit and provide proof of insurance and a construction license.

 The second flat roof which we did in the Andover, CT – I still had to talk to him on the phone.
-This time he wasn’t as happy but since we already came to town, I “begged” him to let us start the job, without looking at it.
+This time he wasn’t as happy, but since we already came to town, I “begged” him to let us start the job, without looking at it.
 Once again it was a complete tear-off and pretty straight forward, so he gave us a green light.
 But from now on, I have to apply for the permit by mail and he wants to see my work.
 Next time I’m in Andover, I’ll give him a call ahead of time.
-Here you can see the pictures of our second roof in Andover, Connecticut and of a roof in Westminster , MA: http://www.coolflatroof.com/flat-roofing-blog/low-slope-roofing-on-shed-dormers/
+Here you can see the pictures of our second roof in Andover, Connecticut and of a roof in Westminster , MA: https://www.coolflatroof.com/flat-roofing-blog/low-slope-roofing-on-shed-dormers/

-Why should you have a building permit for any construction work:
+Why should you have a building permit for any construction work?

 Bottom line – not all building inspectors are evil.
 Some are very nice, some are just bored and need things to do, and some need to feel powerful.
 It all depends on your luck.
 I learned how to coexist with any building inspector, and now do everything in advance – even have my insurance agent fax over my certificates before I arrive at city hall.

 Why did I write all this?
-Well – this is my blog and I can do it! :) Where else can I talk about it?
+Well – this is my blog and I can do it! 🙂 Where else can I talk about it?

 What is the point of all of this?
 I just had to get it out of my system after years of contractor – inspector interaction.
 Also my friend tried to pull a roofing permit for a VERY simple and straight forward roof – a measly 9 squares on a walkable gable roof in Malden, MA.
 And the inspector wants to inspect … maybe he had a bad day, but my buddy had to wait a few days until he could start.
 Really?
 So this was my inspiration.

-Also, I want to make a point that many inspectors let shady contractors with fake certificates slide through or don’t even check for insurance and construction license, all-the-while they make other contractors chase their tails and waste time (and money) as if they have nothing to do.
+Also, I want to make a point that many inspectors let shady contractors with fake certificates slide through or don’t even check for insurance and construction license, all-the-while they make other contractors chase their tails and waste time (and money), as if they have nothing to do.
 They also harass homeowners and issue stupid fines for stupid violations that should be grandfathered in.
 This creates situations where homeowners and contractors knowingly do not pull permits.
 It also creates a risk for homeowners to be left out if a shady contractor does a bad job and screws them – without a permit they cannot use the Mass.
 Homeowner Protection Fund.

 Can this be fixed?
-I don’t see a solution since there are too many hack inspectors and contractors out there, and homeowners really need to do their due diligence – check references, call people, look at the jobs, licenses, insurance certificates, etc.
+I don’t see a solution, since there are too many hack inspectors and contractors out there, and homeowners really need to do their due diligence – check references, call people, look at the jobs, licenses, insurance certificates, etc.

 I encourage any homeowner to read my article on how to choose a roofing contractor.
 You should also know that it is pretty easy to “scam” the building permit process.
 For example, a roofing contractor must have a full roofing general liability insurance, which can easily cost $10,000+ per year, and worker’s comp which runs at about 35-40% of payroll ($35-40 for every $100 you pay your guys).
 Many contractors will buy a siding insurance for $500-700 per year and use that certificate to pull permits.
 The can also claim to be “sole proprietor” on the Worker’s Comp form when they apply for a permit and get away with not having the insurance at all – even if they have employees.